-AMPOLA to which we have already referred as a town with historical associations and as a station at which several districts converge is itself on the southern borders of the planting district of Kadu- Although we were about to pass this gannawa. district unnoticed amongst so many we must pause for a moment.
+AMPOLA, to which we have already referred as a town with historical associations and as a station at which several districts converge, is itself on the southern borders of the planting district of Kadugannawa.
+Although we were about to pass this district unnoticed amongst so many, we must pause for a moment.
 Immediately upon leaving Gampola station on our upward journey we pass by one of the most famous estates in Ceylon-Mariawatte, famous alike for its marvellous yield and the high quality of its tea.
-Here we are on the very spot where planting enterprise in Ceylon first began and where the first coffee estates were opened as far back as 1824.
+Here we are on the very spot where planting enterprise in Ceylon first began and where the first coffee estates were opened, as far back as 1824.
 It is curious to find one of the finest tea estates upon the site of an old abandoned coffee estate, but so it is; coffee failed where Mariawatte now yields her 1,000 lbs. of made tea from every acre year by year.
-It is interesting to note also that as this estate was one of the most successful so it was one of the first planted with tea on a large scale.
-Moreover the fortunate owners who made this wise move were not experienced planters but railway contractors.
-The same gentlemen also successfully pioneered in other districts notably the Kelani Valley.
+It is interesting to note also that as this estate was one of the most successful, so it was one of the first planted with tea on a large scale.
+Moreover, the fortunate owners who made this wise move were not experienced planters but railway contractors.
+The same gentlemen also successfully pioneered in other districts, notably the Kelani Valley.

 After leaving Gampola there is so much to see that the eye must be constantly on the alert.
-We are now about to pass through the Tea Estates of Ambagamuwa, the wettest planting district in Cevlon, having an annual rainfall of about 200 inches, or eight times that of London.
+We are now about to pass through the Tea Estates of Ambagamuwa, the wettest planting district in Ceylon, having an annual rainfall of about 200 inches, or eight times that of London.
 We ascend in snake-like windings of every possible shape, now along the almost precipitous rock trimly cut like the scarp of a fortress, now right through masses of solid gneiss, and out into the open eminence again, the scene changing with every curve.
-At one point we come upon a sight especially interesting but which will nevertheless elude all but the expectant traveller-the entrance and exit of the Hog'sback Tunnel.
+At one point we come upon a sight especially interesting, but which will nevertheless elude all but the expectant traveller-the entrance and exit of the Hog'sback Tunnel.
 As we approach, the mountain is cleft by a deep narrow ravine, which is in reality a watercourse, down whose steeps rushes a torrent towards the river in the valley below.
-Over this the train passes, affording a grand spectacle when the water, in the south-west monsoon, dashes with resistless force amongst the boulders and broken crags of the chasm above which the train seems momentarily suspended.
+Over this the train passes, affording a grand spectacle when the water, in the south-west monsoon, dashes with resistless force amongst the boulders and broken crags of the chasm, above which the train seems momentarily suspended.
 The vision lasts but a few seconds, when the tunnel heightens the keen sense of wonderment with its contrast of absolute darkness.
-In a few moments more the scene seems to reappear as the mountain-side is cleft again, and an exactly similar ravine is bridged, followed by the darkness of a second tunnel.
+In a few moments more the scene seems to reappear as the mountain side is cleft again, and an exactly similar ravine is bridged, followed by the darkness of a second tunnel.
 After obtaining a view of the Galbodda Cliff on the left we arrive at Galbodda station.
-Still we ascend in ever-winding course, and as we pass through Blackwater and Weweltalawa estates a grand open view is afforded, extending over the low country right away to the DICKOYA.
+Still we ascend in ever-winding course, and as we pass through Blackwater and Weweltalawa estates a grand open view is afforded extending over the low country right away to the famous Kelani Valley.
+Some idea of this scene will be gathered from our little picture below.
+Even Colombo, one hundred miles away, is said to be discernible from this point on a clear day.